neg-serg/nerdlog/README.md

   then merges the responses from all nodes together, and presents to the user in a unified form;
 - Most of the data is gzipped in transit, thus saving the bandwidth as well.
+- Supports arbitrary command to establish shell session with the remote hosts, so can be used with Teleport or other similar tools.

 ## Demo